ryanmcdermott/3rs-of-software-architecture/README.md

 * Use meaningful and pronounceable variable/function names.
 Code is for people, and only incidentally for computers.
 Naming is the biggest thing that communicates the meaning behind the code.
 * Limit your function arguments to between 1-3.
 0 arguments implies you're mutating state or relying on state coming from somewhere else other than your caller.
 More than 3 arguments is just plain hard to read!
 * There is no set number of lines that a function should be under, as this depends on what particular language you are coding in.
 The main point is that your function should do ONE thing, and ONE thing only.
 If your function, which calculates the price of an item after taxes, first has to connect to the database, look up the item, get the tax data, and then do the calculation, then it's clearly doing more than one thing.
 Long functions typically indicate too much is happening.
 * More than two levels of nesting can imply poor performance (in a loop), and it can be especially hard to read in long conditionals.
-Consider extracting
+Consider extracting nested logic into separate functions.

 Let's take a look at this first piece of our shopping cart application, to see what bad readability looks like:
 ```